-4.4 Control Circuits -
+4.5 Control Circuits

-The control circuits of the FM-lH consist of the following:
+The control circuits of the FM-7.5H consist of the following:

-- KI Primary Contactor applies voltage to the filaments, exciter, and energizes the blower. - K2 Plate Contactor applies primary voltage to the plate transformer. - K3 Remote Screen Control Relay permits raising and lowering the screen voltage remotely. - K4 Auxiliary Relay applies holding voltage to K2, if the air switch and door interlock are closed. - K5 Recycle Relay energizes when the PA overload relay is energized a number of times.
-The number of times is determined by control R24.
-The overload relay contacts are in parallel across the relay circuit for K5.
-When the O.L. relay energizes and the contacts open, C19 starts to charge.
-If the contacts are open for a sufficient length of time for C19 to charge to the point that the voltage will energize K5, the contacts of K5 will break the hold circuit of K4 and the plate voltage will be switched OFF.
-If K5 does not operate, the overload contacts will close after an overload and the plate contactor, K2, will again energize.

-- K6 Plate Overload Relay adjusted to interrupt the high voltage when excessive plate current is indicated. - K7 Time Delay Relay allows cathode of the 4CX1000A to reach operating temperature before high voltage is applied. - Sll Air Switch closes after the air pressure in the plenum reaches proper pressure, closing the interlocking circuits and switching primary voltage to the PA filament transformer.
+- -K1 Primary Contactor applies voltage to the filaments, exciter, and energizes the blower. - -K2 Plate Contactor applies primary voltage to the plate transformer (K2 is energized after K3 closes). - -K3 Step/Start Contactor closes.
+Then K2 is energized, shorting out the contacts of K3 and the 1 ohm resistors.
+Step/Starting of the high voltage supply is accomplished by K3 closing first and applying voltage to the transformer primary through 1 ohm resistors, R22, R23, and R24. - -K4 Auxiliary Relay applies holding voltage to the Step/Start contactor K3, if the air switch and door interlocks are closed. - -K5 Recycle Relay energizes when either the PA overload or IPA overload relay is energized a number of times.
+The number of times is determined by control R25.
+The two overload relay contacts are in series across the relay circuit for K5.
+When either O.L. relay energizes and the contacts open, C36 starts to charge.
+If the contacts are open for a sufficient length of time for C36 to charge to the point that the voltage will energize K5, the contacts of K5 will break the hold circuit of K4 and the plate voltage will be switched off.
+If K5 does not operate, the overload contacts will close after an overload and the plate contact K2 will again energize. - K9 The Underdrive Relay will prevent application of plate and screen voltage to the IPA and P.A. until the grid current of the IPA reaches 8 ma or more.
+K9 is located on the front access door below K4.
+The contacts of K9 are in series with door interlocks.
+In case of a plate voltage trip out due to low IPA grid current the recycle circuit will not operate.
+Only IPA and P.A. plate overload will operate the recycle circuit.
+S9 Air Switch closes after the air pressure in the - Air Switch closes after the air pressure in the plenum reaches proper pressure, closing the interlock circuit and switching primary voltage to the PA filament transformer.

-4.5 Metering -
+4.6 Metering

-All necessary metering of the FM-lH is accomplished with four meters located on the cabinet meter panel.
-Filament voltage is indicated on the first meter from the left on the meter panel.
-The voltage is controlled by the "Filament Adjust" mounted on the front panel.
+All necessary metering of the FM-7.511 is accomplished with four meters located on the cabinet meter panel.
+A multimeter provides the following: